hammerheim-game/hammerheim-rules/3-warbands/cult-of-the-possessed.md

 **Weapons/Armour:** None!
 Spawns of Chaos fight with claws, tentacles and other extremities.

 ##### Special Rules
 **Special Attacks:** Roll at the beginning of each Close Combat phase to determine the spawn’s number of Attacks for that phase.
 **Fear:** Spawn are disgusting and revolting blasphemies against nature and cause _fear_.
 **Special Movement:** The Spawn moves 2D6" per turn in the Compulsory Movement phase.
-It does not double its movement for charging, instead if its movement takes it into contact with a model it counts as charging and engages that model in close combat.
+It does not double its movement for charging, instead if its movement takes it into contact with a model it counts as charging and it engages that model in close combat.
 **Unrelenting:** Chaos Spawns are impossible to deter, relentlessly attacking until they have reduced their targets to pulp or they themselves stop twitching.
 It is not unheard of for severed parts of a Chaos Spawn to wriggle about violently on the ground in an effort to attack everything around it for some time after the Spawn has died.
-The Chaos Spawn is _Unbreakable_ and is also _Immune to Psychology_.
+The Chaos Spawn is _Unbreakable_ and _Immune to Psychology_.
 **No Brain:** Spawns of Chaos are crazed unthinking masses of chaotically writhing flesh and therefore gain no experience.
 **Large:** Spawns of Chaos are _Large_ sized.
 ___
 <img
   src='https://imgur.com/qOtGhk1.jpg'
   style='width:250px' />

+\page